For wellness, the best CBD is certified by the U.S. Hemp Authority. Here’s why.

 But this ‘Green Rush’ has happened fast, for producers and for consumers.
 Hundreds of manufacturers and thousands of entrepreneurs are hustling to get into the game, and (surprise!) not all of the CBD flooding the market is good stuff.

 How do you know if a CBD brand is good or not?

-We’re often asked to take someone’s word for it, whether it’s a celebrity pitch person, or a website that presents no rationale for why they are saying, “Hey, buy this CBD, it’s good stuff.”
+We’re often asked to take someone’s word for it, whether it’s a friend or family member, celebrity pitch person, or a website that presents no rationale for why they are saying, “Hey, buy this CBD, it’s good stuff.”

 Personal assurances are not enough when you’re swallowing a tincture, capsule or gummy, or rubbing in a balm into your skin, and you don’t know where it comes from.
 Remember the vaping crisis of 2019?
 Millions of people thought it was perfectly OK to inhale the vapor of unregulated chemical solutions.
 Then people started getting sick and dying.
 It was not OK after all.